-The TOE as a qualified signature creation device (QSCD) is a combination of hardware and software configured to securely create, use and manage Signature Creation Data (SCD).
-The QSCD protects the SCD during its whole life cycle as to be used in a signature-creation process solely by its signatory.
-It comprises all IT security functionality necessary to ensure the secrecy of the SCD and the security of the electronic signature, providing the following functions:
+It is a combination of hardware and software configured to securely create, use and manage signature-creation data (SCD).
+The eSIGN application protects the SCD during its whole life cycle as to be used in a signature-creation process solely by its signatory.
+It comprises all IT security functionality necessary to ensure the secrecy of the SCD and the security of the digital signature, providing the following functions: